alexch/codelikethis/public/lessons/javascript/methods.md

 // 'I am a blue bird'
 ```

-# Extending objects on the fly
+# Extending Objects with Methods

-Since JavaScript is a *dynamic* language,
-you can add methods to *any object*.
+Since JavaScript is a *dynamic* language, you can add methods to *any object*.

 ```js
 let rectangle = {